pncoelho/azure-development-box/README.md

 6. With the PR approved, one of the maintainers will merge the PR
 7. With the PR merged, the CD pipeline will run
 8. The CP pipeline will create a new version, with CHANGELOG and (*hopefully soon*) publish the box to Vagrant Cloud

+#### Branch Naming Convention

+Other than `main`, the *feature branches* will need to follow this naming convention, which follows a similar structure to what is presented [in this article](https://dev.to/varbsan/a-simplified-convention-for-naming-branches-and-commits-in-git-il4).

+The structure is as follows: `type/reference/summary`

+The logic is:
+- `type`: refers to the the same types as the ones used in our [commit structure definition](#commit-structure)
+- `reference` (**Optional**): points to a GitHub issue
+- `summary`: is a brief description of the purpose of this branch